davibc90/cloudwalk_agents_swarm_challenge/README.md

 ---

 - **Human Intervention**
-    - Every single call to the secretary agent's add_appointment tool requires human intervention.
+    - Every single call to the add_appointment tool (secretary agent) requires human intervention.
     - It iss necessary to approve the appointment before it is created.
     - If not approved, the user will be instructed to await for human contact.
     - Inside the add_appointment tool, there is a call to the interrupt function.